playfultechnology/arduino-rfid-MFRC522/README.md

 Arduino UNO/Nano/Mega operates at 5V logic.
 However, the MFRC522 works at 3.3V logic level, and is not 5V tolerant.
 If using one of these microprocessors:
 - You **must** use a 5V <-> 3.3V level shifter on any lines that send HIGH output *from* the Arduino *to* the MFRC522.
 These are RST, NSS, MOSI, and SCK marked with an asterisk in the list above.
 - You **may** use a 3.3V <-> 5V level shifter on those lines that send HIGH output *from* the MFRC522 *to* the Arduino (MISO) though this is not generally necessary - a HIGH 3.3V signal will normally be recognised as a HIGH signal on a 5V system too.
+- *But*, while logic level shifters solve the problem of interfacing between devices at different voltages, they can introduce other problems... simple bi-directional convertors use transistors that can be slow to react, and this delay damages the timing and quality of the signal.
+This can be mitigated somewhat by explicitly slowing down the speed of the SPI interface in the Arduino code, by including #define MFRC522_SPICLOCK (400000u)	(Sets SPI bus to 400kHz) prior to including the RFID library.
 - MOSI, MISO, and SCK lines are shared between all readers, and use Arduino SPI pins 11(MOSI), 12(MISO), and 13(SCK).
 - NSS lines must be assigned to unique GPIO pins for each reader.

 ![MFRC522 to Arduino using SPI](https://raw.githubusercontent.com/playfultechnology/arduino-rfid-MFRC522/master/documentation/MFRC522_bb.jpg)

+# Troubleshooting
+- Some cheap boards are known to not properly release the MISO line when deselected.
+For those boards, it is recommended to either place a buffer or multiplexer to expicitly disconnect that line from noise of unselected chips.